arribass/Salesforce-Notes/PlatformDeveloperI.md

 - Developer Edition to create the package

 Developer Pro or Partial Copy cannot be used to distribute a commercial package on the AppExchange
+##### Devops

+devops center +github account for tracking changes and managing deployments and testing across the orgs
 ## App Builder
 ### Componentes
 - **Standard:** Componentes que vienen por defecto en Salesforce